KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 ```

 ### Method: `swirl`
-For each input pixel, move the pixel radially according to its distance from a given coordinate and associated angle for that coordinate.
+**(Displacement filter)** For each input pixel, move the pixel radially according to its distance from a given coordinate and associated angle for that coordinate.

 This filter can handle multiple swirls in a single pass.
 Each swirl is defined in an object with the following attributes:
 + The `start` and `radius` attributes can be defined in absolute `px` Number values, or relative `%` String values - relative to the input width.